 Then we can examine what you can do to drop pounds on your back by lightening up key gear that will ensure you have the lightest carry you can afford.

-There is a load of overall gear needed for a thru hike, the basics we will outline below along with a top performer and a more budget focused version to help you see differences.
+There is a load of overall gear needed for a thru-hike, the basics we will outline below along with a top performer and a more budget-focused version to help you see differences.

-For many a “budget” set of gear for a thru hike will need to be at least $1000, many people will range up to $3000+.
+For many a “budget” set of gear for a thru-hike will need to be at least $1000, and many people will range up to $3000+.

 This list will help you understand the vast amount of gear you will need but there are a few key decisions on your gear you will want to make that will set the line for the rest of your gear.

-Now is where you will need to make your key decisions which will influence the rest of your gear.
+Now is when you will need to make your key decisions which will influence the rest of your gear.

-The choice of shelter will influence everything else you purchase as you may need to get a larger backpack, you want to understand and lock in your shelter to then move onto the rest of your gear.
+The choice of shelter will influence everything else you purchase as you may need to get a larger backpack, you want to understand and lock in your shelter to then move on to the rest of your gear.

-This practice time in a shakedown will help you be better prepared for when you get on the trail as you start your main attempt at a thru hike, don’t find gear failures on the trail!
+This practice time in a shakedown will help you be better prepared for when you get on the trail as you start your main attempt at a thru-hike, don’t find gear failures on the trail!

 Sometimes gear is high quality and works for many others but fails to do what you need it to do for you.